daveloui/curriculum_learner_LTS/README.md

 ### Structure of the repository:
 #### src
 This directory contains the most important code that you need to run.
-- `main.py` parses the parameters that you decided on, and runs the experiment
+- `main.py`: parses the parameters that you decided on, and runs the experiment

-### 1. How to run the program:
+- `parameter_parser.py`: parses the parameters you decided on
+- `bootstrap.py`: main algorithm that iterates through all the puzzles found in `problems_dir/` and calls the LTS solver.
+Cosine and dot-product data are computed and stored in `solved_puzzles/`.
+- `bootstrap_no_debug_data.py`: main algorithm that iterates through all the puzzles found in `problems_dir/` and calls the LTS solver.
+No cosine or dot-product measurements are computed.
+- `compute_cosines.py`: script that computes the cosines, dot-products and any other measurement that we wish to record.
+- `game_state.py`: script that computes all necessary operations to determine the state of the game.
+- ??

+#### solved_puzzles
+Contains all the measurements made: cosines, dot-products, ordering of puzzles, etc.

+#### trained_models_large
+Contains the NN weights.

+#### problems
+Contains folders that store the puzzles.
+If you wish to run a small toy experiment, I suggest using `puzzles_small/`.

+#### logs_large
+Stored logging information on the number of puzzles solved on each iteration, the current LTS budget, the NN loss, etc.